The following databases contain journals on Anthropology

 - Agriculture--Agronomy from BioOne.

 - Westlaw Next.
-Within the Westlaw Key Number System (subjects), #178 deals with food.
+Within the Westlaw Key Number System (select "tools", then the Westlaw Key Number System), #178 deals with food.

 Within the library catalog (or WorldCat), the following subject headings can be used: